-This MSc course will provide practical and academic experience in advanced energy technologies for building and industry application, taught by leading academics and industry experts.
-You will cover essential energy systems and technologies, including solar energy, sustainable heating and cooling technologies, ‘smart’ energy technologies, heat pump & heat pipe technologies as well as their sustainable application in buildings and industry.
-You will develop an understanding of mitigation and adaptation approaches to reducing carbon dioxide emissions with an emphasis on high efficiency energy technologies and management as well as expertise in physical and numerical modelling of advanced energy technologies.
+This MSc course will provide you with practical and academic experience in advanced energy technologies for building and industry application, taught by leading academics and industry experts.
+These include solar energy, sustainable heating and cooling technologies, ‘smart’ energy technologies, biomass, energy storage, heat pump & heat pipe technologies with an emphasis on the application in buildings and industry.
+You will develop an in-depth understanding of the mitigation and adaptation approaches to reduce carbon dioxide emissions with an emphasis on high efficiency energy technologies and management as well as expertise in physical and numerical modelling of advanced energy technologies.

-This Masters programme has been specifically designed in close consultation with industry.
+This MSc course has been specifically designed in close consultation with industry to match the demands of employers.
 CSET has developed strong international, national and regional links with both industry and academia, which strengthens its research outputs and ensures this course is based on ‘real-world’ cutting-edge technology with a global focus.
 CSET’s links with the Energy and Environment Institute and the Aura Innovation Centre, the University of Hull’s low carbon support centre for SMEs, provide further expertise.
-Students will have opportunities to link with existing research projects as well as external agencies to gain practical experience in the development of advanced energy technologies, preparing them for a career in this exciting new sector.

 What you'll study

-Students will have access to the Centre for Sustainable Energy Technologies' new research laboratory at the Aura Innovation Centre at Bridgehead Business Park, to run experiments with the support of the Centre’s technical support staff.
-Equipment is available to test solar thermal and power systems/technologies, Heating, Ventilation and Air Conditioning (HVAC) systems, as well as other energy efficiency technologies (e.g. heat pipe, heat pump, CHP, PCMs etc).
-These experimental rigs are directly linked to our group’s current and ongoing researches.
-Extensive IT and computer facilities for computer modelling, design, calculation and evaluation are also available within the CSET group.
-Dedicated members of staff and CSET technicians will be assigned to assist students with their research projects.
+You will have access to the Centre for Sustainable Energy Technologies' new research laboratory at the Aura Innovation Centre at Bridgehead Business Park, to run experiments with the support of the Centre’s technical support staff.
+Equipment is available to test solar thermal and solar PV systems, Heating, Ventilation and Air Conditioning (HVAC) systems, as well as other critical energy efficiency technologies (e.g. heat pipe, heat pump, CHP, PCMs etc).
+You will also have access to extensive IT and computer facilities for computer modelling, design, calculation, and evaluation.

 How you'll be assessed